Vira Natura

 March in the Western Cape

-The Cape floral province is rightly considered one of the wonders of the floral world, with a dazzling array of flowers, yet no tours focus on the remarkable late season flora which includes giant red amaryllids overlooking Cape Point, unique blue orchids and King Proteas on Table Mountain, fresh burns coloured with fiery heaths and blood lilies, as well as architectural Quiver Tree ‘forests’ on the edge of the Karoo.
+The Cape floral province is rightly considered one of the wonders of the floral world, with a dazzling array of flowers, yet no tour other than this, focuses on the remarkable late season flora which includes giant red amaryllids overlooking Cape Point, unique blue orchids and King Proteas on Table Mountain, fresh burns coloured with fiery heaths and blood lilies, as well as architectural Quiver Tree ‘forests’ on the edge of the Karoo.
 Add to this warm Mediterranean weather, beautiful landscapes and fine wines and you have an ideal break from the wintery Northern Hemisphere.

 Following our early afternoon arrival at Cape Town we transfer to our hotel and freshen up.
 In the late afternoon we’ll take an excursion tour below the familiar local landmark of the Lion’s Head, in the northern part of the Cape Town National Park (CTNP).
 Here we hope to find the first of our exciting autumn bulbs Amaryllis belladona.
 A familiar garden plant and widely planted around the city here they are truly wild and grow beneath fine stands of tree-like Leucadendron argenteum or Silver Tree.
 Overnight Cape Town.